Repair-Democracy/Website/docs/index.md

 The shirts are ivory on dark gray, 100% cotton, made in the US, and printed at a union shop.
 Five dollars from the sale of each shirt (everything beyond the production cost) goes to the ACLU.

-If you would like one of your own, the **{{ page.button_label }}** button will take you to our printer's site where you can place an order.
+If you would like one of your own, the **{{ page.product_button_label }}** button will take you to our printer's site where you can place an order.

-And if t-shirts aren’t your thing, consider [donating to the ACLU][aclu-donate] anyway.
+And if shirts and hoodies aren’t your thing, consider [donating to the ACLU][aclu-donate] anyway.
 Their expertise and tireless commitment inspire us in our goal of repairing our democracy.

 [aclu]: <https://aclu.org>
 [aclu-donate]: <https://aclu.org/give/now>